Design-Based Inference under Random Potential Outcomes: Recoverability under Local Dependence

-In practice, the specification of dependency neighbourhoods $N_i$ relies on substantive knowledge about the experimental setting, such as spatial proximity, network structure, or temporal ordering.
-The framework does not require neighbourhoods to be known exactly, nor does it impose a particular construction.
-Rather, the assumption formalises the idea that each unit interacts with only a limited subset of others, a feature common to many experimental and quasi-experimental designs.
+In practice, the specification of the dependency neighbourhoods \(N_i\) relies on substantive knowledge about the qualitative structure of dependence in the experimental environment rather than direct observation of the latent stochastic environment itself.
+In many design-based experimental settings, such dependence structures are not arbitrary features inferred post hoc from observational data, but arise directly from the experimental design through clustering, spatial allocation, temporal ordering, production architecture, or controlled interaction structures.
+Examples include classroom-based interventions, village-level randomisation, spatial field experiments, factory or production-line experiments, and large-scale A/B testing systems with partially known infrastructure interactions.

+The local dependence assumptions considered here should therefore be interpreted as inferential regularity conditions induced or justified by the experimental design itself, rather than as unrestricted assumptions on a generic observational dependence structure.
+The framework does not require modelling or observing the latent environment $\omega$ directly.
+Instead, it formalises when a designed experiment contains sufficient distributed information across units to asymptotically recover mechanism-level quantities from a single realised experiment.

-The following two assumptions restrict the growth rate of the dependency neighbourhoods. \begin{assumption}[Maximum Dependency Neighbourhood Size] The maximum dependency neighbourhood size $D_n$ satisfies $D_n = o(n^{d})$ for some $d > 0$. \end{assumption}
+\begin{assumption}[Maximum Dependency Neighbourhood Size] The maximum dependency neighbourhood size $D_n$ satisfies $D_n = o(n^{d})$ for some $d > 0$. \end{assumption}

-\begin{assumption}[Average Dependency Neighbourhood Size] The average dependency neighbourhood size $d_n$ satisfies either (a) $d_n = o(n)$ or (b) $\sup_{n \in \mathbb{N}} d_n < \infty$. \end{assumption} Assumptions~\ref{as:mns} and \ref{as:ans}(a) regulate the growth of dependency neighbourhoods and play a role analogous to sparsity constraints commonly used in the analysis of dependent data.
-Assumption~\ref{as:ans}(b) additionally imposes uniform boundedness of the average neighbourhood size.
-These conditions are standard in the local dependence literature and are stated here explicitly to clarify their role and facilitate reference in our self-contained derivations.
+\begin{assumption}[Average Dependency Neighbourhood Size] The average dependency neighbourhood size $d_n$ satisfies either (a) $d_n = o(n)$ or (b) $\sup_{n \in \mathbb{N}} d_n < \infty$. \end{assumption} These assumptions regulate the growth of the dependency neighbourhoods and constitute the sparsity conditions used throughout the asymptotic analysis.

 \comm{max-$p$ norm}

 In addition, for a sequence of functions $u_1, \dots, u_n \in L^p$, where $p > 1$, we define the max-$p$ norm as $\norm{u}_{\max,p}^n := \max_{1 \leq i \leq n} \norm{u_i}_p$.
 The sequence $\norm{u}_{\max, p}^n$ is clearly non-decreasing in $n$, and, as such, is bounded if and only if it converges as $n \to \infty$.